leeoniya/uPlot/test/README.md

 Low-level termination tests do not promise valid rendering for equal custom bounds.

 Each chart or tick probe runs in a child process.
-The three degenerate-range probes retain a 50 ms execution limit after imports finish.
+The three degenerate-range probes have a 100 ms execution limit after imports finish.
 Other probes have a five-second execution limit.
 All probes have a separate five-second startup limit.
 Node children also have a 128 MiB heap limit.